 Top 5 Best Dog Ramps

 The products below are not just ordered from the best down; instead, they are all great but they perform best in a particular area.
-Some are ramp for large dogs, others are ideal for smaller breeds, and so on.
+Some are ramps for large dogs, others are ideal for smaller breeds, and so on.

 Now the fun part: what is the best dog ramp?
 We’ve reviewed more websites than you have fingers, we’ve read more reviews than you have hairs.
 We’ve eventually come down to this shortlist of the best ramps for dogs in need of a little bit of assistance.